youenchene/cto-stats/README.md

     - "Google Kubernetes Engine"
 ```

-When services are specified, only those services will appear in the "Cloud Costs by Service per Month" chart.
-The overall chart always shows total costs per provider regardless of this filter.
+Notes:
+- If groups are configured, the services CSV uses a `group` column and only includes services that belong to a configured group.
+- If only flat lists are provided, the services CSV uses a `service` column and includes only those services.
+- The monthly overall CSV is unaffected by filters/groups; it always shows total cost per provider.
+- Amounts are shown with their original currency.
+If multiple currencies exist in your dataset, aggregations are kept per currency (no conversion).

 ## How to build and run with Docker